ribersec/ribersec.github.io/aboutme.md

 I have been working in IT since 2005, as a system/network administrator./ Since 2017 i have been working as a Security Engineer/Security Officer.

-In my path to becoming an OSCP i have taken the courses eJPT and eCPPT from eLearnSecurity as a preperation The 14th of june this year (2020) i will start with the OSCP course from Offensive Security.
+In my path to becoming an OSCP i have taken the courses eJPT and eCPPT from eLearnSecurity as a preperation./ The 14th of june this year (2020) i will start with the OSCP course from Offensive Security.

 I am still learning new things every day that i want to share on this website.